CHAPTER 4: HOW TO GET OFF GAS

 • Use a pedestal fan or ceiling fan to help circulate the warm or cool air produced by your air conditioner.
 A ceiling fan works well to move cool air through the house, and a pedestal fan placed on the ground is better for circulating warm air.

 • While using an air conditioner on lower settings can save you money, not using the air conditioner at all will save you more.
-Ceiling fans and pedestal fans have considerably lower running costs than air conditioners.
-Also consider if solar air conditioning could be right for you.
+Ceiling fans and pedestal fans have considerably lower running costs than air conditioners and can keep you comfortable with an indoor air temperature up to about 27 degrees.
+This is because the high air movement has a cooling effect on your skin.

 • Some heat pump hydronic systems can also provide cooling in summer, just like reverse- cycle air conditioners.
 Not all heat pump systems do this, so if cooling is required then you will need to specify this to your system designer when getting quotes.
 This may make for a more expensive system as the heat pump boiler will need to be the reverse-cycle type, but many systems can perform cooling without additional costs, except fans to circulate cooled air in each room.
 Cooling with hydronics works best with in-floor systems.
 It can be done with radiator-based systems, but it is unlikely to be as effective as using reverse-cycle AC units.